 Building a great website isn’t just about beautiful design and engaging content.
 If it was, website design would just be called art.
-Websites are interactive by nature, which means they must be more than simply beautiful.
+Web designs are interactive by nature, which means they must be more than simply beautiful.
 They need to be functional too.
-A great website is easy for people to use and helps them solve their problems.
+A great website design is easy for people to use and helps them solve their problems.
 In short, it provides a great user experience.

-But what does the term “user experience” really mean when it comes to websites, and how can you make sure that your website experience is the best it can be?
+But what does the term “user experience” really mean when it comes to web design, and how can you make sure that your website design experience is the best it can be?
 Let’s dive in!